cs573-24s/reflections/week5.md

 comprehensive visualization that forecasts anticipated snowfall across various states.
 The result is a captivating and informative representation, offering a nuanced perspective on the expected distribution of snowfall throughout the diverse geographical landscape of the United States.
-This visualization not only serves as a snapshot of current weather patterns but also provides a visually engaging exploration of how different states are forecasted to be affected by this natural occurrence."
+This visualization not only serves as a snapshot of current weather patterns but also provides a visually engaging exploration of how different states are forecasted to be affected by this natural occurrence.

 https://www.nytimes.com/interactive/2024/upshot/snow-forecast-totals-lookup.html